WebOrigami/docs/src/content/framework/tutorial.md

 To lay the groundwork for that, you're first going to create an intermediate folder with the same data as `teamData.yaml`, but where the files are named after the people on the team.

-The reason for this is that, as you've seen, the top-level "file" names in `teamData.yaml` are integers, like `0` for the first person.
+As you've seen, the top-level "file" names in `teamData.yaml` are integers, like `0` for the first person.
 But in your final website graph, you'd like the keys of the pages in the `team` area to include the person's name, like `Alice.html`.

-For this, Graph Origami provides a `mapKeys()` function that works like `map()`, but instead of mapping the values (file contents), it maps the keys (file names).
+For this, Graph Origami provides a `mapKeys()` function that works like `map()`.
+Instead of mapping the values (file contents), it maps the keys (file names).

 **Example:**